lukaszraczylo/kubernetes-images-sync-operator/README.md

     # roleARN: my-awesome-role # Instead of picking the default role, use the specified one
   maxConcurrentJobs: 1
 ```

+## Worth knowing

+* If you provide roleARN, you also need to set the useRole to true.

 #### Random fluff